Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: Preliminaries for graphical models

-To implement the \RWGES{} sampler, we need to propose new states from $\nbg(\cE)$ for each sparse equivalence class $\cE$.
-Though $\nbg$ is constructed by applying add-delete-swap moves to all member DAGs in $\cE$, we do not need to enumerate these DAGs to sample from $\nbg(\cE)$.
-Instead, we can use the ``Insert" and ``Delete" operators of the GES algorithm to generate the sets $\adds(\cE)$ and $\dels(\cE)$~\citep[Definitions 12 and 13]{chickering2002optimal}, which only involve local modifications of $\EGG{\cE}$.
-For a partially directed graph $H$, we use $\adj_j(H)$ to denote the set of all nodes that are connected to node $j$ by either a directed or undirected edge (in which case we say the two nodes are adjacent), and $\und_j(H) = \adj_j(H) \setminus ( \Pa_j(H) \cup \Ch_j(H) )$ to denote the set of nodes that are connected to $j$ by an undirected edge.
+A partially directed acyclic graph (PDAG) contains directed and/or undirected edges but no directed cycles (a cycle is directed if it has at least one directed edge).
+For a PDAG $H$, we use $\adj_j(H)$ to denote the set of all nodes that are connected to node $j$ by either a directed or undirected edge, in which case we say the two nodes are adjacent, and $\und_j(H) = \adj_j(H) \setminus ( \Pa_j(H) \cup \Ch_j(H) )$ to denote the set of nodes that are connected to $j$ by an undirected edge.

+For an equivalence class $\cE$, its CPDAG or essential graph, denoted by $\EGG{\cE}$, is the unique PDAG with the same skeleton as any $G \in \cE$ such that an edge in $\EGG{\cE}$ is directed if and only if the edge is directed in the same orientation in every $G \in \cE$.
+For convenience, we will also denote $\EGG{\cE}$ by $\EGG{G}$ for any $G \in \cE$.
+Given a CPDAG $\EGG{\cE}$, a CPDAG operator defines some specific modification of $\EGG{\cE}$, such as adding or deleting edges.
+After we apply such an operator to $\EGG{\cE}$, we may get a PDAG that is not a CPDAG, but it may be converted to a CPDAG in a unique way.

+\begin{definition}[consistent extension] A DAG $G$ is a consistent extension of a PDAG $H$ if (i) $G$ and $H$ have the same skeleton and v-structures, and (ii) each directed edge in $H$ has the same orientation as in $G$. \end{definition}

+\begin{definition} A CPDAG operator is valid if the modified graph is a PDAG and has a consistent extension. \end{definition}

+Note that~\citet{he2013reversible} used a slight different definition of ``valid'' operators: they further required that a valid operator must also be ``effective'', which means that all modified edges occur in the resulting CPDAG~\citep[Definition 3]{he2013reversible}.
+By Definition~\ref{def:consist.ext}, all consistent extensions of a given PDAG are Markov equivalent.
+Hence, a valid CPDAG operator always results in a unique CPDAG (i.e., a unique equivalence class).

+\citet{he2013reversible} considered the following six types of CPDAG operators: insert/delete an undirected edge, insert/delete a direct edge, and make/remove a v-structure. ``Make a v-structure'' means to convert a subgraph $i - j - k$ in the CPDAG to $i \rightarrow j \leftarrow k$; similarly, ``remove a v-structure'' means to convert a v-structure $i \rightarrow j \leftarrow k$ to $i - j - k$.
+However, there exist CPDAGs $\EGG{\cE}$ and $\EGG{\cE'}$ such that we can get $\EGG{\cE'}$ from $\EGG{\cE}$ by one of these operators, but not vice versa.
+To overcome this problem, \citet[Definition 9]{he2013reversible} constructed a set of rules defining, for each CPDAG, which of the above six operators are allowed.
+The resulting set of operators is both ``irreducible'' and ``reversible'' on the unrestricted CPDAG space.

+\citet{chickering2002optimal} introduced two types of CPDAG operators for implementing the GES algorithm, $Insert$ and $Delete$, which can be defined as follows.

-\begin{definition}[Insert$(i, j, S)$] Given a CPDAG $H$, ``Insert$(i, j, S)$" operator is defined for non-adjacent nodes $i, j$ and a set $S \subseteq \und_j(H) \setminus \adj_i(H)$.
+\begin{definition}[Insert$(i, j, S)$] Given a CPDAG $H$, ``Insert$(i, j, S)$'' operator is defined for non-adjacent nodes $i, j$ and a set $S \subseteq \und_j(H) \setminus \adj_i(H)$.
 It modifies $H$ by (i) inserting the edge $i \rightarrow j$, and (ii) for each $k \in S$, directing the edge between $k$ and $j$ as $k \rightarrow j$. \end{definition}